Global Blindness: Planning and Managing Eye Care Services is a free online course offered by the London School of Hygiene & Tropical Medicine.

 - Eye care providers with an interest in public health approaches

-- Any health providers and managers with an interest in eye care
+- Any health providers and managers with an interest in resource limited eye care services

 - Non-governmental staff involved in developing eye care projects in low- and middle-income countries